linas/atomspace-ipfs/README.md

  * System is feature-complete.
 The [basic tutorials](examples) work as documented.
 So its enough to play around with.
    Four unit tests (out of seven from the Atomspace-SQL test suite) has been ported.
-Two of them pass.
+Three of them pass.
  * Due to IPFS bugs with the performance of IPNS, its not currently usable, and so IPNS is mostly unused in this implementation.
    This means that users need to arrange other channels of